infinum/rails-handbook/Development practices/Turbo frames.md

 This time we don't want to replace anything that's visible on the index page.
 We actually want to "append" the form for creating a new author to the page.

 If we used the same approach as for the inline editing, we would replace the link for creating a new user with the form.
 Maybe we don't want to do this because we don't want the form to appear at the same position where the button is, but somewhere else on the page.
-Luckily it is also done very easily with turbo frames.
+Luckily it is also done very easily with frame targeting.

 Index page:
 ```ruby